Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Those who are looking to breathe easier in their homes will be able to do so when they choose this model.
 This air purification system is made with advanced technology that can tackle even the smallest particles of mold, mildew, VOCs, viruses, bacteria, and more.
-While this is a fantastic model for the way it sanitizes the air, you should know off the bat that it has a strange design.
+While this is a fantastic model for how it sanitizes the air, you should know that it has a strange design.
 Some consumers have found this to be an eyesore and a dealbreaker.

 Award: BEST FOR SMALL SPACES

-WHY WE LIKE IT: If you’re always on the move, this is a great air purifier model.
+WHY WE LIKE IT: This is a great air purifier model if you’re always on the move.
 It’s a highly compact design that can fit just about anywhere, including luggage.
 It works hard to reduce VOCs in your oxygen, making it a fine air purifier for VOCs and formaldehyde.

-This model is made to tackle particles in the air that are negatively impacting your health, and it does so with ease.
+This model is made to tackle particles in the air that negatively impact your health, and it does so easily.
 You can count on this air purification system to address particles like bacteria, mold, and even viruses.
 This helps keep you healthy even when flu season is in full swing.
 However, this will not be a suitable option for you if you’re looking to purify the air in a large room.
-This air purifier is meant for small spaces, like your bathroom at home or in a hotel.
+This air purifier is meant for small spaces, like your home or hotel bathroom.

 You’ll also be able to breathe easier when you use this model if you struggle with allergies or asthma.
 That’s because it’s specifically designed to reduce allergens, which can trigger reactions in people with respiratory diseases and ailments.
 Beyond this, you’ll also enjoy the reduction of VOCs in your air supply.
 If you have a lot of problems with foul odors, it’s also a smart choice.
 This is because it tackles airborne odors and removes them from your breathing supply, leaving your home smelling fresher and cleaner.
-For another great option, you’ll want to read our Airthereal APH260 review.
+You’ll want to read our Airthereal APH260 review for another great option.

 PCO air purifiers are a specific type of air purifier that relies on a special technology that effectively removes and neutralizes pollutants from the air.
 These air purifiers feature an advanced filtration technology that’s efficacy is boosted by the power of UV light to oxidize most major pollutants found in the air.
 Unlike the best Levoit air purifiers that remove pollutants from the air, PCO air purifiers also neutralize them.

 This includes bacteria, mold, fungi, and volatile organic compounds (VOCs).
 While these air purifiers are incredibly effective at removing pollutants, some models do create harmful byproducts.
 In particular, ozone and nitrogen dioxide are the two most well-known.
-For people in sensitive groups such as those with respiratory conditions, consistently inhaling ozone or nitrogen dioxide can make breathing more difficult.
+Consistent inhaling of ozone or nitrogen dioxide can make breathing more difficult for people in sensitive groups, such as those with respiratory conditions.

-The biggest difference between PCO air purifiers and most standard air purifiers is the filtration method.
+The filtration method is the biggest difference between PCO air purifiers and most standard air purifiers.
 Except for photoelectrochemical oxidation (PECO) air purifiers and some air sanitizers, most other air purifiers rely on traditional mechanical filtration methods such as HEPA and activated carbon filters.
 Interested in a HEPA air purifier?
 Check out our guide on the best Hepa air purifiers.

 Mechanical filtration merely traps particles as the air passes through the filter.
 So, technically speaking, the contaminants are still there — just contained within the filter.
-In contrast, PCO (and PECO) both change the chemical structure of particles, rendering them harmless.
+In contrast, PCO (and PECO) change particles’ chemical structure, rendering them harmless.
 Often, the particles are transformed into compounds such as carbon dioxide (CO2) or water (H2O).
 Note that PECO is an updated filtration method that leverages PCO technology with minor tweaks to make filtration and neutralizing contaminants more efficient.